 If you are planning to travel beyond Osaka, be aware that not all Tokaido Line trains continue beyond Shin-Osaka station.
 Check the timetable for your specific route here before buying.
 Even past Osaka, service is frequent, with trains every 10-20 minutes generally.

-Since we weren’t going to travel enough to justify a Japan Rail Pass, and online reservations weren’t an option, we took a few minutes to buy our tickets at Tokyo Station on our way to the Calico Cat Cafe.
+Our trip was too short to justify a Japan Rail Pass, and we couldn’t buy tickets online.
+Thus, we took a few minutes to buy tickets at Tokyo Station on our way to the Calico Cat Cafe.
 You can buy tickets at the automated kiosks located in several locations throughout the station, but beware: the machines do not accept chip & signature or magnetic stripe cards.
 You can only use a chip & pin card; if you don’t have one, you’ll have to go to a manned ticket counter to process the transaction.
 The lines looked really gnarly, so I decided to just bite the bullet and use my debit card.

 I had read some horror stories about connecting from the Metro to the Shinkansen at Tokyo Station, but it really wasn’t bad at all.
 The signage is good, you just have to go up and down a few levels to get to the platform.
 Our gorgeous bullet train was waiting as we walked up, about 15 minutes before scheduled departure time.

 It took a few more minutes for the train to be cleaned before passengers were allowed to board.
 A little less than 10 minutes before scheduled departure time, the doors opened, and we were allowed on.
-The interior of the Ordinary cars is, well, ordinary, with blue/green seats against a white backdrop in a 2-3 seating configuration.
+The interior of the Ordinary cars is, well, ordinary.
+They feature blue/green seats against a white backdrop in a 2-3 seating configuration.

 As Brad noted, the seats are more comfortable than a standard coach airplane seat.
 The seats are a little wider, and pitch is more on par with a Premium Economy or Domestic First seat.
 I thought I had a photo of the seat back in front of me to show legroom, but I couldn’t find it; there was plenty of room to stretch and cross your legs.

 There is room in the racks above the seats for small carry-on bags, but otherwise, if you are carrying large bags, they’ll need to be stored in the lockers between cars.
-There is also one A/C power outlet at each row on each side.
-The passenger that was supposed to be in the window seat (7A) didn’t show, so my wife and I had the outlet all to ourselves, but otherwise, each passenger in the row will need to work out a sharing arrangement.
+Each row has one A/C power outlet on the window side.
+The passenger that was supposed to be in the window seat (7A) didn’t show, so my wife and I had the outlet all to ourselves.
+Otherwise, each passenger in the row will need to work out a sharing arrangement.

 Our train departed at 9:30 on the dot, and we were on our way.
 The bullet train actually isn’t all that “bullet” for about the first 20 minutes, as the train makes its way southwest through metro Tokyo, stopping at Shinagawa and Shin-Yokohama stations briefly.
 Soon after passing Yokohama, though, the train really starts to move.
 And I mean, fast.
 Look out the window, and you’ll see the world passing by at an incredible blur.
 But the passenger experience itself is actually quite serene onboard.
 You don’t really get a sense of how fast you’re traveling, unless you look out the window.

-Also shortly after leaving Yokohama, if it’s a clear day, you’ll want to grab your camera, and if you don’t have a window facing the west, head to the breezeway between cars and look out the window there.
+Also shortly after leaving Yokohama, if it’s a clear day, you’ll want to grab your camera.
+If you don’t have a window facing the west, head to the breezeway between cars and look out the window there.
 Why?
 Fuji-san, that’s why.
 For about half an hour, you’ll be treated to some incredible views of Mount Fuji in the distance.
 Just be careful, since you are on a moving bullet train, of course.

 There is a long break between stops beyond Yokohama, with the next station being Nagoya, an hour and 25 minutes away, at a distance of 335 km (208 miles).
 That’s an average speed of nearly 147 miles an hour, incidentally.
-During this time, the conductor checks tickets (I found it fascinating that he bows to the passengers before coming through), and a cart comes through with food and drinks for sale.
+During this time, the conductor checks tickets, and a cart comes through with food and drinks for sale.
+(Personally, I found it interesting that the conductor bows to passengers before checking.)
 I didn’t see many people buying, and I’m not sure what the prices were.
 After Nagoya, it’s another 38 minutes and 129 km/80 miles to the next stop, Kyoto.
 Between Fuji and Nagoya, the scenery is largely agricultural, with vast expanses of mostly rice paddies.

 Between Nagoya and Kyoto, the scenery becomes considerably more rustic and rural, with farmland broken by rolling hills and mountains, along with several traditional looking villages.